1enn0/intro-jupyter-notebooks/README.md

 ![](images/python-inst-win-path.png)

-Note: this will _prepend_ the Python 3.8 paths to your `PATH`, i.e. it will essentially become the default Python version inside the shell.
-For example, when running a script from the command line with `python my_script.py`, the directories in `PATH` will be searched for the `python` executable and the first hit is used.
+Note: this will _prepend_ the Python 3.8 paths to your `PATH`, i.e. this will essentially become the default Python version inside your shell.
+For example, when you run a script from the command line with `python my_script.py`, the directories in `PATH` will be searched for the `python` executable and the first match is used.

 In case you have a different Python version installed and depend on it being the default, you might want to change the order of your `PATH` entries (Windows Key > Edit the System Environment Veriables > Environment Variables... > Edit your User _Path_ variable), e.g.

 ![](images/python-path-order.png)